up42/docs/source/reference/parameters.rst

 Query filters and runtime parameters
 ====================================

-Data blocks specify what filters they support, while processing blocks can optionally specify runtime parameters that they use to modify their behaviour.
+Data blocks specify what :ref:`filters <filters>` they support, while processing blocks can optionally specify runtime parameters that they use to modify their behaviour.

 What filters or parameters a block supports are specified in the :ref:`manifest file <block-manifest>`.
 In both cases, they are specified in the ``parameters`` field of the manifest, and the same input types are available.

 Filter and parameter types
 --------------------------

-Query filters and processing parameters can be one of the following types:
+Query filters and processing parameters can be one of the following JSON Schema `types/formats <https://json-schema.org/latest/json-schema-validation.htm>`__:

 * ``geometry``: means that this parameter or filter must be a valid GeoJSON geometry
-* ``dateRange``: a range of dates, specified in the STAC format using ISO dates, for example: ``"2018-02-12T00:00:00Z/2018-03-18T12:31:12Z"``
+* ``dateRange``: a range of dates, specified in the STAC format using ISO dates, for example:
+  ``"2018-02-12T00:00:00Z/2018-03-18T12:31:12Z"``
 * ``range``: a numerical range (either integers or floats).
-Range parameters can specify the following additional
+Range parameters can specify the following additional options:
-  options:
   - ``min``: a minimum value
   - ``max``: a maximum value
   - ``type``: either ``integer`` or ``float``, depending on what values the block accepts